PHIL 201. World Philosophy. 3 Hours.

 A study of the major systems of ethical thought, both ancient and modern, and their development.
-Emphasis is on the critical examination and reevaluation of those systems in light of contemporary social developments and non-Western thought.
+Emphasis is on the critical examination and reevaluation of those systems in light of contemporary social developments.

 PHIL 312.
 Language, Truth & Ethics.
 3 Hours.